Home

 Featured Poets

-UniVerse is continually expanding and our anthology currently represents poets from 33 nations.
+UniVerse is continually expanding and our anthology currently represents poets from 61 nations.
 Below are the featured poets from our ever-expanding poetic universe.
-Also view our entire coalition of international poets in the Poets by Nation section.
+View our entire archive of international poets in Poets by Nation. » read more

 Afghanistan is represented by beloved poet Nadia Anjuman, who was murdered in 2005 after publishing her book.